telefonicaid/thinking-cities/docs/device_api.md

 t|25|h|42|l|1299
 ```

-This is also possible for IoT-JSON Agent changing in the request the `/iot/d` by `/iot/json`and setting the correct apikey and deviceId.
+This is also possible for IoTA-JSON Agent changing in the request the `/iot/d` by `/iot/json`and setting the correct apikey and deviceId.

 **MQTT devices**